BeboKhouja/PC-Simulator-Save-Editor-Website/README.md

 # PC Simulator Save Editor Website

-The website for PC Simulator.
+The website for PC Simulator Save Editor.

 # Links
 If you are on Android, install this app for better performance (supports all architectures supported by Android): https://github.com/BeboKhouja/PCSimulatorSaveEditorAndroidPort/releases/download/v1.4.3/app-release.apk<br>